React Data GridCell renderer

 Declare a custom renderer as a function

 You can also declare a custom renderer for the HotTable component by declaring it as a function.
-In the simplest scenario, you can pass the rendering function as a Handsontable setting.
+In the simplest scenario, you can pass the rendering function as the hotRenderer prop into HotTable or HotColumn.
+If you need the renderer to be a part of a columns config array, declare it under the renderer key.

-The following example implements @handsontable/react with a custom renderer added.
+The following example implements @handsontable/react-wrapper with a custom renderer added to one of the columns.
 It takes an image URL as the input and renders the image in the edited cell.

 TIP